 Where To Stay

 Finland is a huge country, but most visitors will want to at least stop in Helsinki for a couple days even if they are planning to go further out.
-There are several hostels in Helsinki and loads of hotels to choose from.
+There are several hostels in Helsinki.
 Summer is the busy season so plan well ahead if you want to book an affordable place near the center.